EmployeeIssues.comU.S. Employee Rights in Plain English

 Under what are collectively called whistleblower laws, your employee rights protect you from employer retaliation for "blowing the whistle" on your employer for violating one of the laws.

-Laws prohibiting unfair labor practices make it illegal for an employer to retaliate against you for forming or joining a union, or participating in legitimate union activities.
+Laws prohibiting unfair labor practices make it illegal for an employer to retaliate against you for forming or joining a union, or for participating in legitimate union activities.
 Right to work laws and related provisions in other labor laws prohibit employer or union retaliation against you, if you choose not to join a union or decide to resign your union membership.

 Employers are generally not allowed to retaliate against employees who reasonably exercise their employee rights under workers' compensation and unemployment laws, such as filing and appealing legit claims for benefits.
 The types of prohibited retaliations vary by state, as do the benefits and laws.